craig-oates/sticky-notes/README.md

 1. Only the superuser can access the Categories section.
 2. Basic user will only be able to select from a pre-determined list of categories (i.e. colours), set be the superuser.
 3. Whilst stated on the website, use [color-hex.com](https://www.color-hex.com/) for a list various Post-it note styles colour themes.
+4. Use case, class and sequence diagrams can be found in the [/assets](./assets) directory, alongside the screenshots.

 # Colour Theme Starter Pack (Category Section)